David-Haim/concurrencpp/README.md

 class thread_pool_executor {

     /*
-        Returns the number of milliseconds each thread-pool worker remains idle (without any task to execute) before exiting.
+        Returns the number of milliseconds each thread-pool worker remains idle (lacks any task to execute) before exiting.
         This constant can be set by passing a runtime_options object to the constructor of the runtime class.
     */
     std::chrono::milliseconds max_worker_idle_time() const noexcept;